digiovannia/predprey/README.md

 # predprey

 This program uses matrix population models (MPMs) to compute the expected long-term dynamics of age structure within a predator-prey system.
-Expanding on the model presented in Jensen and Miller (2001), predprey applies discrete-time updates to the age structures of a predator population and prey population via matrix algebra.
-Given two species whose MPMs are available from the COMADRE database, the script predprey.py produces (in the specified file format):
+Expanding on the model presented in Jensen and Miller (2001), predprey applies discrete-time updates to the age structures of a predator population and prey population via matrix operations.
+Given two species whose MPMs are available from the COMADRE database, and a particular parameter a user wishes to vary, the script predprey.py produces (in the specified file format):

 1) Prey age structures at each of a specified number of years (.txt)
 2) Graphs of the total prey population over time (.png)